 - Use labels and signs to communicate hazards

-- Provide information and Bloodborne Pathogen training to workers
+- Provide information and Bloodborne Pathogen training free to workers

 - Maintain worker medical and training records.